VTRABR/PortfolioProject1/README.md

 so it was easier to understand the information visually.
 At last I created slicers so the bike owners could adapt the information for their needs if other questions arose from seeing the original charts.

+The original dataset is on the bike_buyers sheet.
+The "WorkingSheet" has the data cleaned, the "PivotTable" has the pivot tables that I created, and the "Dashboard" sheet shows the interactive dashboard that i created.

-Unfortunately I couldn't showcase my ability to use XLOOKUP on this project but im working on a new one that I will showcase that skill!
+Unfortunately I couldn't showcase my ability to use XLOOKUP on this project but I'm currrently working on a new one that will showcase that skill!

 ## PowerBI_Project